Just 7,756 students earn a degree in Physics every year, which means it ranks just 58th out of 389 in appeal.

 It is hard to beat California Institute of Technology if you wish to study Physics.
 Physics majors from California Institute of Technology receive an earnings boost of approximately 16.6% above the average earnings of physics graduates.
 Positioned in Pasadena, California, this school is a strong choice for students who enjoy the exhilaration of a substantial city.

 Students shouldn't let affordability concerns prevent them from applying to California Institute of Technology as 60.0% of undergraduates get some sort of financial aid.California Institute of Technology does not require freshmen to live on-campus.
-In what areas is California Institute of Technology doing the best?
-Check out all the school rankings.
+If you are interested in learning more, you can see all of California Institute of Technology's rankings here.

 Harvey Mudd College is a wonderful option for students pursuing a Physics degree.
 With 27 undergrads, physics is one of most popular majors at Harvey Mudd College.
 The location of Claremont, California, is satisfactory for learners who desire a more tranquil, suburban spot.

 Around 88.3% of the instructors at Harvey Mudd College are full-time and have regular office hours, so they are more available to help.Around 84.6% of undergraduates graduate in four years at Harvey Mudd College, which is higher than the U.S. average of 36.0%.
-For more information, look at college scorecard.
+Obtain all of the crucial facts on HMC Claremont by looking at their scorecard.

 It's hard to beat Harvard University if you want to study Physics.
 After getting their bachelor's degree, physics students generally make around $61,026 at the beginning of their careers.
 Situated in Cambridge, Massachusetts, this institution is a logical option for students who enjoy the buzz of a popular city.